Alan Blacker: Faking of qualifications and awards

+Tribunal proceedings and striking-off

-The SRA then began an investigation into Blacker.
-The investigation resulted in proceedings before the Solicitors Disciplinary Tribunal (SDT) of the SRA.
-Blacker sought an injunction against the SDT in relation to an alleged breach of the Equality Act. but the injunction was refused.
-Blacker declined to send documents or attend a hearing before the SRA panel due to what he claimed was an injury he incurred whilst performing CPR.
-The SRA panel found seven allegations of misconduct to have been proved against Blacker, including failures to maintain proper written accounts for client moneys and failing to obtain an accountant's report, as well as making misleading comments about his academic qualifications and accreditations, using titles that were misleading, and failing to cooperate with the regulator.
-As a result of the panel's decision, Blacker was struck off as a solicitor and ordered to pay the SRA's costs.
-In another hearing Blacker's reasons for not attending the original SRA panel were found "unconvincing" and he was ordered to pay further costs.
-He appealed both decisions to the High Court but his appeal was dismissed with costs.
+In 2016, the SRA then began an investigation into Blacker, which resulted in proceedings before the Solicitors Disciplinary Tribunal.
+Blacker sought a High Court injunction against the Tribunal in relation to an alleged breach of the Equality Act. but the injunction was refused.
+Blacker declined to send documents or attend a Tribunal hearing due to what he claimed was an injury he incurred whilst performing CPR.

+The Tribunal found seven allegations of misconduct to have been proved against Blacker, including failures to maintain proper written accounts for client moneys and failing to obtain an accountant's report, as well as making misleading comments about his academic qualifications and accreditations, using titles that were misleading, and failing to cooperate with the regulator.
+As a result of the Tribunal's decision, Blacker was struck off as a solicitor and ordered to pay the SRA's costs of £86,000.

+A second Tribunal then refused Blacker's application for a rehearing.
+It found his reasons for not attending the original Tribunal hearing were "unconvincing" and he was ordered to pay further costs of £7,500.
+In early 2017, he appealed both decisions to the High Court but his appeal was dismissed with costs.

 Subsequent life

+Bankruptcy and fraud conviction

-In 2018 Blacker was bankrupted by the SRA over a failure to pay costs owed to them in relation to his being struck-off.
-In November 2019 Blacker was found guilty of benefit fraud at Minshull Street Crown Court in Manchester.
-In January 2020 he was given a 9-month sentence suspended for two years.
+In 2018, Blacker was bankrupted by the SRA over a failure to pay costs owed to them in relation to his being struck-off.

+In November 2019 Blacker was convicted of benefit fraud at Minshull Street Crown Court in Manchester, having falsely claimed £60,280 in disability allowance despite videos showing him operating miniature trains.
+In January 2020 he was given a 9-month prison sentence, suspended for two years.

 In January 2022, he was excluded from the membership of the Chartered Institute of Legal Executives (CILEX) for failing to disclose, when applying for membership of CILEX, his striking off, bankruptcy or criminal conviction.
 Blacker was banned from reapplying to CILEX for at least 10 years.

+In 2020 and 2023 Blacker applied to become a member of the Inner Temple (i.e., to become a barrister), and was on both occasions rejected.
+Blacker appealed both decisions to the IDB (Independent Decision-making Body) of the Bar Standards Board, which upheld them.
+Blacker sought to appeal these decisions to the High Court, but failed on procedural grounds.